 The Evolution Of Business Networking

 The issue with the various old-style networks is they usually want new members to be of the same class and cultural background as the existing constituency, thereby discriminating against race, sex, age, religion and goodness-knows what else.
 If you’re from what they’d regard as the wrong side of the tracks, you may find your access to such networks hindered, or even blocked.

 Online networks, in contrast, have no such membership restrictions.
 Sure, at the individual level connecting with people can still be determined by bias.
 You may not be able to get on good terms with the industry titan who has their own plaque behind the bar because of the car you drive.
 But you’re still welcome to enter the clubhouse.

-Conversely, while old-style networks are notoriously difficult to break in to, online networks are open to everyone.
+Conversely, while old-style networks are notoriously difficult to break into, online networks are open to everyone.
 That should be a good thing.
-However, it also permits abuse – as anyone who’s had a flood of email invitations from virtual strangers can relate to.
+On the other hand the ease of connection lends itself to abuse – as anyone who’s had a flood of invitations from virtual strangers can relate to.

-Whether accessed by a web browser or a pitching-wedge, both types of network are invaluable for finding, securing and referring business.
+Whether accessed by a web browser, app, or a pitching-wedge, both types of network are invaluable for finding, securing and referring business.

 As Groucho Marx is quoted as saying “I don’t care to belong to any club that will have me as a member.”
 However, business culture is as much about who you know as what you know.